What is the adoption procedure?

 How much does it cost to spay or neuter my pet?

-Because pet overpopulation is such a problem in Broward County, there are many low-cost alternatives available to pet owners.
+Because pet overpopulation is such a problem in Broward County, there are several low-cost spay/neuter options available to Broward County pet owners.

 How old does my pet have to be to get spayed or neutered?